cure53/DOMPurify/README.md

 ### Is there any foot-gun potential?

 Well, please note, if you _first_ sanitize HTML and then modify it _afterwards_, you might easily **void the effects of sanitization**.
 If you feed the sanitized markup to another library _after_ sanitization, please be certain that the library doesn't mess around with the HTML on its own.

+See the [Security Goals & Threat Model](https://github.com/cure53/DOMPurify/wiki/Security-Goals-&-Threat-Model) for safe-usage recipes and the tags/attributes worth thinking twice about, and [Attack Classes & Bypass History](https://github.com/cure53/DOMPurify/wiki/Attack-Classes-&-Bypass-History) for why post-processing and changing the markup context defeat sanitization.

 ### Okay, makes sense, let's move on